aabidproo/aabidproo/README.md

 I'm a passionate learner persuing a postgraduate in computer science.
 I m faster learner and looking forward to become a fullstack developer. lets connect insta @aabidpro_
 ## 📫 How to Reach Me
 - Email: aabidhasan495@gmail.com

-## ⚡ Fun Fact
-Did you know that octopuses have three hearts?
-Similarly, I put my heart into every line of code I write to ensure it’s robust, efficient, and scalable!